chrisilly/cpplab2/lab-report.md

 `'Program::GetPrimes': redefinition of default argument: parameter 1`

 For whatever reason, `sizeof(numbers)` (my array) is always equal to `4`  and `sizeof(numbers[0])` is also always equal to `4` (as expected, this time).
 Why is `sizeof(numbers) = 4`???
 I can clearly in the debugger see that each value from `numbers[0]` and `numbers[13]` equals 0 to 13, respectively.
 What??
-Update: I got it to work, but I had to hardcode the arraysize in the `PrintNumbers` for-loop.
+Update: I got it to work, but I had to hard-code the array size in the `PrintNumbers` for-loop.

+## Exercise 3: String manipulation with `char *`
 ### 2 October 2024
 **ChatGPT** now tells me that "There's no way to determine the size of the dynamically allocated memory using `sizeof` because it only gives the size of the pointer" and that I should "always store the size in a separate variable when you create the array" when you create dynamically allocated arrays.
 This is an issue.
-Now I want to create a struct for my c-style arrays, what the heck. *This is why we use `std::string`* :)
+Now I want to create a `struct` for my c-style arrays, what the heck. *This is why we use `std::string`* :)

 There is apparently a **key** difference between `char cstring[]` and `char *cstring` 🫠 During lectures I was under the impression that arrays were *always* just pointers pointing to the first element in the array—and maybe they are under the hood?
-But apparently arrays are their own data type whose length is calculatable using `sizeof`.
+But apparently arrays are their own data type whose length is calculable using `sizeof`.
 The length of `char *cstring`, however, will always return `4` because that's the size of the `pointer` data type.[^3][^4] Now I don't know how the heck to get the size of my c-style arrays.

 > [!IMPORTANT]
 > I think differences likes this could have been better explained in lectures if we discussed more practical (and realistic) implementations of pointers, including at least rough examples of *how we are expected to use them* in upcoming assignments.